Smallpeaks/ASUS-ROG-MAXIMUS-Z790-HERO/README.md

 ## Compatible macOS Versions

-.
  Monterey (12.1-12.7X)

-.
  Ventura (13.0-13.7X)

-.
  Sonoma (14.0-14.7X)

-.
  Sequoia (15.0-15.5Beta3)

 ## ASUS-ROG-MAXIMUS-Z790-HERO-RX590Series Motherboards MacOS 15.5Beta3 Completeness:

-.
  CPU Normal Turbo Frequency (i5/i7/i9/etc.)

-.
  Onboard audio is normal

-.
  The graphics card supports HDMI/DP display output

-.
  The front and rear 3.5 audio outputs are normal

-.
  Sleep wake-up is normal

-.
  WIFI and Bluetooth is in normal use

-. frequency conversion is in normal use
+ frequency conversion is in normal use

-.
  USB（Type-C）is in normal use

-#I won't talk about them one by one
+I won't talk about them one by one

 Solution 1: The onboard intel AX210 Bluetooth and WIFi can be driven, and the network speed is very good, but it does not support air-car.
 MacOS 15 requires the HELIPORT APP to use the WIFI function